whowechina/musec_pico/README.md

   * Musec Pico should be recognized as a USB HID device, here's the test page.
     https://greggman.github.io/html5-gamepad-test/
   * Move a magnetic screwdriver tip close to the TMAG5273 sensor, you'll notice the corresponding axis move in the test page.
 Please check all 5 sensors.

 ### Sensor PCB Separation
-  * If everthing works fine.
-You can cut off the 5 small sensor boards from the main board.
+  * If everthing works fine, you can cut off the 5 small sensor boards from the main board.
     <img src="doc/pcb_cut.jpg" width="80%">

 ### 3D Printing